steemit/devportal-tutorials-js/tutorials/26_set_withdraw_route/README.md

 # Set withdraw route

-_This tutorial is about setting route to your power downs or withdraws.
-We will learn how to set percent of withdraw to other accounts using Steemconnect as well as with Client-side signing method._
+_This tutorial is about setting routes to your power downs or withdraws._

+We will learn how to allocate a percentage for withdrawal to other accounts using Steemconnect as well as with the client-side signing method.
 This tutorial runs on the main Steem blockchain.
-And data is from real accounts with their details.
+Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**

 ## Intro

-Tutorial will use few functions such as querying account by name and getting account current withdraw routes.
-And allows you to set withdraw route to other accounts with percent selection and auto power up function.
-This feature is quite useful if you want to withdraw portion of your STEEM to other account or POWER UP other account as you withdraw from one account.
+This tutorial will demonstrate a few functions such as querying account by name and determining the vesting balance of the related account.
+This will allow us to set "withdraw routes" to other accounts with a percent selection and auto power up function.
+This feature is quite useful if you want to withdraw a portion of your STEEM to a separate account or POWER UP other accounts as you withdraw from one account.

 ## Steps

 1.  [**App setup**](#app-setup) Setup `dsteem` to use the proper connection and network.
 2.  [**Get account routes**](#search-account) Get account's current routes
 3.  [**Fill form**](#fill-form) Fill form with appropriate data
-4.  [**Set withdraw route**](#withdraw-route) Set route with Steemconnect or Client-side signing
+4.  [**Set withdraw route**](#withdraw-route) Set route with Steemconnect or client-side signing

 #### 1. App setup <a name="app-setup"></a>

-Below we have `dsteem` pointing to the production network with the proper chainId, addressPrefix, and endpoint.
+Below, we have `dsteem` pointing to the production network with the proper chainId, addressPrefix, and endpoint.
 There is a `public/app.js` file which holds the Javascript segment of this tutorial.
 In the first few lines we define the configured library and packages:

 ```javascript
 const dsteem = require('dsteem');